frcl/texbib/readme.md

 To see what bibliographies exist and which is active
 ```
 $ bib list
+  default
+* myBib
 ```

-To change the active bibliography to an existing one use the `open` command.
+To change the active bibliography to an existing one use the `checkout` command.
 ```
-$ bib open fooBib
+$ bib checkout default
 ```
 A bibliography can be removed with
 ```
-$ bib delete fooBib
+$ bib delete myBib
 ```

 <!-- TODO: API section -->